STEMfest Explain It! Video Competition Rules

 - Overall Effectiveness

-- 1st place winner(s) will receive one voucher for the entry toward their choice of STEM Saturday classes in the amount of $125.00 and one t-shirt each.
+- 1st place winner(s) will receive one voucher for the entry toward their choice of one STEM Saturday class each not to exceed $125.00 in value and one t-shirt each.

-- 2nd place winner(s) will receive a voucher toward for the entry their choice of STEM Saturday classes in the amount of $80.00 and one t-shirt each.
+- 2nd place winner(s) will receive a voucher toward for the entry their choice of one STEM Saturday class each not to exceed $80.00 in value and one t-shirt each.

-- 3rd place winner(s) will receive a voucher for the entry toward their choice of STEM Saturday classes in the amount of $40.00 and one t-shirt each.
+- 3rd place winner(s) will receive a voucher for the entry toward their choice of one STEM Saturday class each not to exceed $40.00 in value and one t-shirt each.